RypekGrief/ClipTranslate/README.md

 ---

-## Özellikler
+## Features

-- Seçili metni anında İngilizce'ye çevirir.
+- Instantly translates selected text into English.
-- Sonucu otomatik olarak panoya kopyalar.
+- Automatically copies the translated text to the clipboard.
-- Metin seçilebilen neredeyse tüm uygulamalarda çalışır (oyunlar, tarayıcılar, Discord, Not Defteri, Visual Studio Code vb.).
+- Works in almost any application where text can be selected and copied, including games, web browsers, Discord, Notepad, Visual Studio Code, and more.
-- Sistem tepsisinden **Windows ile Başlat** seçeneği etkinleştirilerek bilgisayar açıldığında otomatik olarak başlatılabilir.
+- Can automatically start with Windows from the system tray.
-- Çeviri tamamlandığında isteğe bağlı olarak masaüstü bildirimi gösterir.
+- Optional desktop notifications after each successful translation.
-- Sistem tepsisindeki **Aktif** seçeneği ile uygulama kapatılmadan çeviri özelliği açılıp kapatılabilir.
+- Translation can be enabled or disabled directly from the system tray without closing the application.
-- Hafif bir uygulamadır ve genellikle **50 MB'den daha az RAM** kullanır.
+- Lightweight and resource-efficient, typically using less than **50 MB** of RAM.

 ---

-## Kullanım
+## Usage

-1. ClipTranslate'i çalıştırın.
+1. Launch **ClipTranslate**.
-2. Bilgisayarınızda AutoHotkey kurulu değilse uygulama sizi uyaracaktır.
+2. If **AutoHotkey** is not installed, the application will notify you.
-3. İngilizce olmayan bir metin yazın.
+3. Type or locate any non-English text.
-4. Çevirmek istediğiniz metni seçin.
+4. Select the text you want to translate.
-5. **Ctrl + Shift + X** tuşlarına basın.
+5. Press **Ctrl + Shift + X**.
-6. Bildirimler açıksa **"Metin Çevrildi ve Panoya Kopyalandı"** bildirimi görüntülenir.
+6. If notifications are enabled, a **"Text translated and copied to clipboard"** notification will appear.
-7. **Ctrl + V** ile çevrilen metni yapıştırın.
+7. Press **Ctrl + V** to paste the translated text.

-Artık seçtiğiniz metin İngilizce'ye çevrilmiş olacaktır.
+Your selected text has now been translated into English and copied to the clipboard.